iggual/AetherWorld/README.md

 ## The Floating Islands & The Mystery of the Twelve Golden Flowers

-## A Realm Beyond the Veil of Reality
+### A Realm Beyond the Veil of Reality

-In the ethereal expanse above the clouds, where the boundaries between reality and fantasy blur, lies a realm of unparalleled wonder—the Floating Islands.
-Here, gravity bends to the will of the Æther, a mystical force that weaves through the fabric of the universe.
-The islands, suspended by the very threads of the cosmos, are a testament to the harmonious dance of technology and nature.
+---

-## The Golden Isles
+## The Golden Islands

 These floating wonders are not mere landmasses but living, breathing entities, each a masterpiece of sacred geometry.
-The structures and gardens are meticulously aligned with the golden ratio (φ ≈ 1.618034), creating an environment that nurtures the body, mind, and spirit in perfect harmony.
-The air is filled with the whispers of ancient secrets, and the ground pulses with the rhythm of the universe.
+The structures and gardens are meticulously aligned with the **golden ratio (φ ≈ 1.618034)**, creating an environment that nurtures the body, mind, and spirit in perfect harmony.
+The air is filled with the whispers of ancient secrets, and the ground pulses with the rhythm of the Universe.

+---

 ## The Guardians of the Celestial Order